 The children’s work and progress is constantly monitored and assessed.
 The Foundation Stage Profile is used when the children are in Nursery and Reception.
 In Year 2, when the children are 7 years old, there are more formal assessment arrangements.
-This Assessment takes two forms: Teacher Assessment which is ongoing throughout Key Stage One, and Standard Assessment Tasks (SATs) which take place in the Spring and Summer Terms which assesses children’s progress in English and Maths.
+This Assessment takes two forms: Teacher Assessment which is ongoing throughout Key Stage One, and Standard Assessment Tasks (SATs) which take place in the Summer Term which assesses children’s progress in English and Maths.
 The results of Teacher Assessment are reported to parents.
 Comprehensive assessments of children’s progress are made in each year group.
 In Year 6, the children are also assessed by SATs and Teacher Assessment which are then reported to parents.

 Assessing Pupil Progress in the Curriculum

 Pupil’s progress will be assessed against their year group expectations within the curriculum.
-We closely monitor pupil's progress using an online system called Classroom Monitor.
+We closely monitor pupil's progress using an online system called OTrack.
 This is updated continuously by staff and those children who are not considered to be making expected progress, given their starting points, would receive the appropriate interventions.

 Special Educational Needs and Disabilities